google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 checkout flow, the site can then offer updates on the delivery status.

 There are a range of situations where this pattern / approach works:
-- A particular item is out of stock, would you like to notified when it's next available?
+- A particular item is out of stock, would you like to be notified when it's next available?
 - This breaking news story will be regularly updated, would you like to be notified as the story develops?
 - You're the highest bidder, would you like to be notified if you are outbid?